 The MTEC review in 2015 resulted in the MCA Board adopting a revised program to support an at-cost rather than the previous demand-driven funding model for minerals-related programs from 2016.
-MCA initiated a further review of the MTEC program during 2017 in the context of the future minerals workforce, the recommendations of which will be implemented during 2018.
+The current focus of the MTC program support initiatives to develop the skills needed forthe future minerals workforce.

 Industry provides support to engage with university schools and departments offering specialist minerals-related higher education programs on a nationally collaborative basis.

 Through MTEC, the MCA has built a unique, innovative and powerful model for strategic and purposeful industry investment in minerals-related tertiary education.